pbierkortte/orbeat-time/README.md

 My design decisions include:

+- Using Caesar's death as the Datum (March 15, 44 BCE) for historical certainty and spring alignment
 - Using little-endian ordering, which is more common in modern computing systems
 - Adopting a base-8 (octal) number system to avoid rounding issues common in decimal to floating-point arithmetic
-- Using Caesar's death as the Datum (March 15, 44 BCE) for historical certainty and spring alignment
+- Week increments on day rollover or year-end for consistency
 - 8-day week structure following the Roman nundinal market cycle
 - Fixed Eastern timezone Dawn adjustment for natural day boundaries
 - The precision is ~21 seconds roughly in the scale of seconds